georgeselkassouf/Prestressed-Concrete/README.md

 # User Input

 The user has the freedom to input one point load and/or one distributed load per span, the prestressing force, the equation of the prestressing tendon as well as the cross section's properties.
+The inputs have to be inserted in the first couple of lines in the code.

 # Output